On The Subject Of Me & This Site…

 Video Run Time: 28.06

-Just remember that the Wealthy Affiliate Platform that I promote is not ‘The Best Way To Make Money Online,’ because it is not.
+Just remember that the Wealthy Affiliate Platform is “The Best Way To Learn How To Make Money [Online, emphasized.

 The difference is subtle but very significant.